 We sell our video and image processing system-on-a-chip, or SoC, solutions to original equipment manufacturers, or OEMs, who include our SoCs in their products, and to original design manufacturers, or ODMs, who include our SoCs in the products that they supply to OEMs.
 We refer to ODMs as our customers and OEMs as our end customers, except as otherwise indicated or as the context otherwise requires.
 Our video and image processing SoCs are generally incorporated into our customers' products at the design stage, which is referred to as a design win.
 As a result, we rely on OEMs to design our solutions into the products that they design and sell.
 Without these design wins, our business would be harmed.
 We often incur significant expenditures developing a new SoC solution without any assurance that an OEM will select our solution for design into its own product.
-Once an OEM designs a competitor's device into its product, it becomes significantly more difficult for us to sell our SoC solutions into its product, we cannot be assured that the OEM's product will be commercially successful over time or at all or that we will receive or continue to receive any revenue from that OEM.
-For example, improved smartphone video capture capabilities, and rapid adoption of smartphones by consumers, led to the decline of an entire category of pocket video cameras aimed at the casual video capture high-quality video and still images significantly impacted this market, decreasing pocket video cameras' contribution to approximately zero percent of our total revenue by fiscal year 2013.
-If other product categories incorporating our SoC solutions are not commercially successful or experience rapid decline, our revenue and business will suffer.
+Once an OEM designs a competitor's device into its product, it becomes significantly more difficult for us to sell our SoC solutions to that OEM because changing suppliers involves significant cost, time, effort and risk for the OEM.
+Furthermore, even if an OEM designs one of our SoC solutions into its product, we cannot be assured that the OEM's product will be commercially successful over time or at all or that we will receive or continue to receive any revenue from that OEM.
+For example, improved smartphone video capture capabilities, and rapid adoption of smartphones by consumers, led to the decline of an entire category of pocket video cameras aimed at the casual video capture market.
+In fiscal year 2011, pocket video revenue represented approximately 40% of our total revenue.
+The proliferation of smartphones and their ability to capture high-quality video and still images significantly impacted this market, decreasing pocket video cameras' contribution to approximately zero percent of our total revenue by fiscal year 2013.
+If products or other product categories incorporating our SoC solutions are not commercially successful or experience rapid decli